If you are committed to supporting Black-owned businesses, here are 20 wonderful ways to #BuyBlack when visiting Santa Barbara.

 Eat & Drink

-Petit Valentien shares an Ethiopian influence, but with a French twist.
+Petit Valentien is a delightful, Ethiopian-influenced restaurant with a French twist.
 The cozy bistro tucked into one of the laneways on La Arcada Court serves a French menu for lunch and dinner Tuesday through Friday.
 On Saturday and Sunday, they switch to an Ethiopian menu for afternoon brunch service and their Sunday Supper series is influenced by co-owner and chef Sekkardis Alemu’s Ethiopian heritage.

 Mylestone BBQ is a boutique caterer who regularly pops up at Draughtsmen Ale Works on Sundays.
 Known for his tri-tip sandwiches and chicken sliders, grillmaster/chef Charles Myles also teaches small group classes for those looking to up their BBQ game.